 Palmetto Bay

 Strong public schools, generous lots, and a family-oriented community with parks, bike paths, and a village center.
-Transaction volume held steady at 304, which reflects a market that is leveling off.
+Transaction volume held steady at 304 over the trailing twelve months, which reflects a market that is leveling off.

 Read the Full Guide